google-gemini/gemma-cookbook/README.md

 # Welcome to the Gemma Cookbook
 This is a collection of guides and examples for [Google Gemma](https://ai.google.dev/gemma/).

+> **Disclaimer:** Gemma is a family of developer-focused models built by Google Deepmind.
+This cookbook is a collection of guides and examples for Google Gemma.
+Please keep in mind that Gemma is an open model and can hallucinate as you build on examples in this cookbook.

 ## Get started with the Gemma models
 Gemma is a family of lightweight, generative artificial intelligence (AI) open models, built from the same research and technology used to create the Gemini models.
 The Gemma model family includes:
 * Gemma\